 Celebrate the holidays in New Mexico’s largest city with great deals

 ALBUQUERQUE, NM – Penny pinchers be advised: Albuquerque’s affordable holiday deals and festivities should be on your to-do list this holiday season.
 Within a short drive or a direct flight, you can be strolling the laid-back streets of Albuquerque – your destination for holiday shopping, a quick escape, a dose of holiday tradition and a taste of the authentic Southwest.
-Holiday specials, discounts, travel packages and coupons from more than 40 area businesses are available on the Albuquerque Convention and Visitors Bureau website at www.itsatrip.org/holiday.
+Holiday specials, discounts, travel packages and coupons from more than 40 area businesses are available on the Visit Albuquerque website at www.itsatrip.org/holiday.

 For the city’s ornament-themed holiday celebration, community organizations and artisans are working together to create larger-than-life ornaments that showcase the stories and cultures of Albuquerque.
 The ornaments, including a six-foot-long chile pepper and a pottery-inspired hot air balloon, will be on display throughout the holiday season at the National Hispanic Cultural Center and the Indian Pueblo Cultural Center.
 Free small ornament making workshops will also be held at these sites on weekends in December.